South Korean Work VISA Jobs for Skill Shortages

 • Key Roles: Doctors, Nurses, Pharmacists

-High-Demand Professions in South Korea in 2024 Are:
+High-Demand Professions in South Korea Are:

 South Korea has recently found serious skill gaps in the following three jobs, which has led to the hiring of foreign workers with funded skill shortage visas: